Battle of Dhu al-Qassah: According to Muhammad ibn Jarir al-Tabari

-Muhammad ibn Jarir al-Tabari does not detail the events of the fourth confrontation as extensively as his counterpart Agha Ali Ibrahim Akram.
-However, he reports that Abu Bakr as-Siddiq pursued the apostates until he camped at Dhu al-Qassah, the headquarters of the apostate rebels^{,}.
+Al-Tabari does not detail the events of the fourth confrontation as extensively as his counterpart Agha Ali Ibrahim Akram.
+However, he reports that Abu Bakr pursued the apostates until he camped at Dhu al-Qassah, the headquarters of the apostate rebels^{,}.

-Post-Battle
+Post-battle

 According to Agha Ali Ibrahim Akram

-Dhu al-Qassah was occupied on July 30, 632^{,}.

-Abu Bakr As-Siddiq left Al-Nu'man ibn Muqrin with a unit to occupy Dhu al-Qassah, while he returned to Medina with the rest of his army^{,}.

-On August 2, 632, the army of Usama bin Zayd returned to Medina, ending the threat to the capital of Islam.
+Dhu al-Qassah was occupied on July 30, 632.
+Abu Bakr left Al-Nu'man ibn Muqrin with a unit to occupy Dhu al-Qassah, while he returned to Medina with the rest of his army.
+On August 2, 632, the army of Usama bin Zayd returned to Medina, ending the threat to the capital of the Caliphate.

 According to Muhammad ibn Jarir al-Tabari

-Abu Bakr As-Siddiq appointed Al-Nu'man ibn Muqrin to lead a portion of the troops at Dhu al-Qassah, then returned to Medina^{,}.

-According to Muhammad ibn Jarir al-Tabari, the army of Usama bin Zayd returned between 40 and 60 days after its departure.
-Its departure was confirmed at the end of Rabi' al-awwal, which, in 632 CE, corresponded to the end of June.
+Abu Bakr appointed Al-Nu'man ibn Muqrin to lead a portion of the troops at Dhu al-Qassah, then returned to Medina.
+According to Al-Tabari, the army of Usama bin Zayd returned between 40 and 60 days after its departure.
+Its departure was confirmed at the end of Rabi' al-Awwal, which in 632 CE corresponded to the end of June.
 Adding 40 to 60 days aligns with the accounts of Agha Ali Ibrahim Akram, who places the return of Usama bin Zayd's army on August 2, 632.

-Outcome & Consequences
+Outcome and consequences

 Outcome

 The series of four confrontations during this battle is marked by strategic turnarounds and discrepancies in the accounts, although the outcomes of the confrontations are identical.

 In summary: after an initial victory by the Rashidun Caliphate, a subsequent attempt fails due to a clever ruse by the apostates.
-However, Abu Bakr As-Siddiq manages to lead a successful night attack.
-Building on this success, the fourth confrontation, led by Abu Bakr As-Siddiq, results in the retreat of the apostate rebels from Dhu al-Qassah to the Abraq area.
+However, Caliph Abu Bakr managed to lead a successful night attack.
+Building on this success, the fourth confrontation, led by Abu Bakr, results in the retreat of the apostate rebels from Dhu al-Qassah to the Abraq area.

 Consequences

-One of the consequences of the Battle of Dhu al-Qassah is that the apostate rebels^{,}^{,}, in retaliation for their defeat, attacked the Muslims among them and massacred them^{,}.

-Abu Bakr As-Siddiq vowed that in retaliation for each Muslim killed, he would eliminate an equivalent or even greater number of apostate rebels from each tribe^{,}.
+One of the consequences of the Battle of Dhu al-Qassah is that the apostate rebels, in retaliation for their defeat, attacked the Muslims among them and massacred them.
+Abu Bakr vowed that in retaliation for each Muslim killed, he would eliminate an equivalent or even greater number of apostate rebels from each tribe^{,}.

 Another major consequence of the battle is that it clarified the positions of the neutral tribes.
-Many tribes sent delegations to Medina, pledged allegiance to the authorities, and paid the Zakat^{,}^{,}, while the tribes opposed to Islam openly declared their apostasy.
+Many tribes sent delegations to Medina, pledged allegiance to the authorities, and paid the Zakat, while the tribes opposed to Islam openly declared their apostasy.
 The situation was thus clearly defined.

-Zakat began to arrive in Medina at night, brought successively by Safwan bin Safwan ibn Tamimi, then Al-Zabarqan Bin Badr, and finally Adi ibn Hatim.
-Safwan bin Safwan ibn Tamimi arrived at the beginning of the night, Al-Zabarqan Bin Badr in the middle of it, and Addy ibn Hatim at the end.
+Zakat began to arrive at Medina at night, brought successively by Safwan bin Safwan ibn Tamimi, then Al-Zabarqan Bin Badr, and finally Adi ibn Hatim.
+Safwan bin Safwan ibn Tamimi arrived at the beginning of the night, Al-Zabarqan Bin Badr in the middle of it, and Adi ibn Hatim at the end.
 At each arrival, people exclaimed:

 He brings a warning about the enemy!